 You can also visit in the summer, but you’ll want to stick to the tailwater sections during the hotter summer months as the water is cooler there.

-Regarding general fly patterns, here is a list of recommended flies for fishing Codorus Creek, listed by angler success rates:
+Regarding fly patterns, here is a list of the best flies for Codorus Creek:

 A 9-foot 4-wt fly rod with floating line is perfect for fishing dry flies and small nymphs on Codorus Creek.
 A tapered 9-foot leader, with tippet size 4X to 6X to match the flies you are throwing, is pretty standard.